sjanhunen/dokimazo/papers/one-question.rst

 - The one act of Christ's ministry: wanting exactly what the Father wanted.
 This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices)
 - The fear of the Lord is the beginning of wisdom.
 - Paul isn't praying for academic wisdom as he is praying for a heart after God.

-Main Point:

- - God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
- - Doing everything heartily means doing it from the heart!